joanzz/PTpipe/README.md

 [![Conda](https://img.shields.io/badge/conda-≥24.5.0-brightgreen.svg?style=flat-square)](https://anaconda.org/conda-forge/mamba)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)

 PenetranceCards, a global, community-contributed public archive of variant penetrance.
 PTpipe is an offline script used to update penetrance in PenetranceCards.
-Previous studies have shown that the accuracy of penetrance is highly dependent on the sample size.([McGurk, Kathryn A et al.](https://pubmed.ncbi.nlm.nih.gov/37652022/)).
+Previous studies have shown that the accuracy of penetrance is highly dependent on the sample size([McGurk, Kathryn A et al.](https://pubmed.ncbi.nlm.nih.gov/37652022/)).
 We encourage researchers worldwide to share their data, process it using PTpipe, and upload it to PenetranceCards, helping to enhance the accuracy of penetrance estimates within the platform.

 <div align="center">